WkStatisticsRoad/HTMTextExtract/README.md

+This repository contains the benchmark dataset and code for experiments in the field of geoscience.
+The main components are:

+Geo-Terminology Relatedness Dataset (Geo-Terminology Relatedness Dataset.xlsx) Geoscientific Dataset Names (trainDataSetTitles.txt) Research Literature (TestText.txt)

 # Datasets
-Geo-Terminology Relatedness Dataset.xlsx  file is the benchmark dataset in the genscience field. trainDataSetTitles.txt file contains 12642 geoscientific dataset names from the ChinaGEOSS Data Sharing Network (https://www.chinageoss.cn/datasharing) and the National Earth System Science Data Center (https://www.geodata.cn/).
-These  geoscientific dataset names are segmented by NLPIR tool.
+Geo-Terminology Relatedness Dataset: A benchmark dataset in the geoscience field.
+Geoscientific Dataset Names: Contains 12,642 dataset names from the ChinaGEOSS Data Sharing Network and the National Earth System Science Data Center.
+The dataset names are segmented using the NLPIR tool.

-TestText.txt file contains randomly selected 100 research literature published in the Journal of Geography from 2021 to 2023.
+Research Literature: Contains 100 randomly selected research articles published in the Journal of Geography from 2021 to 2023.
+The research data sections are identified and segmented using NLPIR tools.
-Identify the research data section from these literature and use NLPIR tools to segment the content of the research data.

-# experiments Environment
+# Environment Setup
+# Software
-Using software: IDEA
+++ IDE: IDEA
-Java version: jdk1.8
+++ Java Version: JDK 1.8

-# configuration file
+# Configuration File
-pom.xml
+pom.xml: Ensure that all dependencies and configurations are properly set up.

-# Related platform
+# Related Platform
-We conducted experiments using the open-source HTM framework on the Numenta Platform for Intelligent Computing (NuPIC) (https://github.com/numenta/htm.java).
+We conducted experiments using the open-source HTM framework on the Numenta Platform for Intelligent Computing (NuPIC).